Skip to main content

 Although I'm reticent to share too many of those details, I acknowledge that these factors have been affecting my enjoyment of reading.
 I'm realizing more and more that when I read these days, I am looking for the following:

 • The ability to learn something new.
 Part of this is that when I read about people in other types of occupations, I not only learn about their work and industry, I also find out personality and character traits that make others suited to those careers.
-When I completed the Read Your Color assessment, I fully agreed with my results that I am a green reader who enjoys book that "sharpen their thinking."
-As a result, I want to explore new plots, professions, and historical eras.
+When I completed the Read Your Color assessment, I fully agreed with my results that I am a green reader who enjoys book that "sharpen their thinking," hence why I want to explore new plots, professions, and historical eras.

 • The ability to grow as a person.
 As much as I like reading about familiar settings or warm, cozy stories, I recognize the need to temper both comfort and growth.
 While comfort reads can help me escape from my day-to-day reality of physical limitations, I don't want to perpetually stay there.
 Growing my mind is something I can do, so I love that both fiction and non-fiction can expand my perspective and understanding of the world.